cfhamlet/os-urlpattern/README.rst

   character space order: A-Za-z0-9 !

-Because of URL quote, '%' can be joined with major character space.
+Because of URL quote, '%' can be merged with major character space.

 ::